What’s the Difference Between Filtered and Unfiltered Apple Cider Vinegar?

 Apple cider vinegar is simply a vinegar made from apple juice or apple cider.
 It comes in two versions: filtered and unfiltered.
-Does it make a difference which one you use?
+The difference between the two is the “mother,” which is a somewhat murky collection of cellulose and acetic acid bacteria that’s removed when the vinegar is filtered.
+Does it matter which type of vinegar you use?
 Much depends on what you are doing with it.

 Filtered apple cider vinegar is made with apple juice and water.
 The filtering process removes the vinegar “mother” and any sediment, leaving a clear, amber-colored vinegar.
 Additionally, it is likely that this vinegar has been pasteurized, which further refines and clarifies it.
 Unfiltered apple cider vinegar is also made from apple juice and water, but the mother hasn’t been filtered out and it likely isn’t pasteurized.
 Its appearance is cloudy and may contain small amounts of sediment.